 Improve parking lots as necessary.

-Certain businesses—particularly in downtown areas—likely won’t even have parking lots, so this is not necessarily an ADA compliant practice that they can follow.
+Certain businesses — particularly in downtown areas — likely won’t even have parking lots, so this is not necessarily an ADA compliant practice that they can follow.
 But in other circumstances, parking lots might currently be located far away from the building, or be lacking in handicap parking spaces.
 Find a solution that makes parking easier for people of various abilities, and make sure your lots are accessible all year long!
 The New Jersey winters are full of ice and snow and freezing temps, making it necessary that you maintain a safe and easy-to-navigate lot for everyone.

 There are so many things you can do to provide ADA compliance for your business.
 Each of these measures are a vital way to provide more equity in your community, along with ensuring the needs of your clients are met.
 When you are mindful of the colorful array of abilities that comprise our world, it goes without saying that everyone will benefit.
 Your customers will feel welcomed, your client base can grow, and you can provide a service in a way that reaches so many others.

 When you’re ready to continue making your business as ADA compliant as possible, the team at Able Care Group is more than ready to help.
-Contact our mobility solutions company today to get the best in platform lifts, ramps, stairlifts, and many other accessible options.
+Contact our New Jersey-based mobility solutions company today to get the best in platform lifts, ramps, wheelchair lifts, stairlifts, and many other accessible options.
 With Able Care Group at your side, your business and your customers alike will experience the positive and powerful impact that accessibility and equity can bring.